 Instructions

-- Add the dried thyme, dried oregano, red pepper flakes, and salt, and sauté for an additional minute until fragrant.
+- Add the garlic, ginger, turmeric, cumin, coriander, salt, and black pepper, and cook for an additional minute until fragrant.

-- Pour in the broth and water and stir again until everything is well incorporated.
+- Pour in the chicken broth, scraping up any tasty bits from the bottom of the pot, and stir until everything is well combined.

-- Bring the soup to a boil, then reduce to a simmer, and cook for 20 minutes, stirring occasionally, until the quinoa is tender.
+- Bring the mixture to a low boil, then reduce it to a simmer, and cook for 25-30 minutes, stirring occasionally, until the chicken is tender and the sweet potatoes can easily be pierced with a fork.

 Notes

-To Make it in a Slow Cooker: Add all of the ingredients to a slow cooker and cook on high for 2-3 hours or on low for 4-5 hours.
-Once cooked, remove the parmesan rind and bay leaf, then taste the soup and season with additional salt and pepper as needed.
+To Make it in a Slow Cooker: Season and brown the chicken as per steps #1 and #2, then add all of the ingredients, except the coconut milk and spinach, to a slow cooker.
+Stir until well combined and cook on high for 3-4 hours or on low for 6-7 hours.
+Once cooked, add the coconut milk and spinach, stir to combine, and warm for a final 10 minutes until wilted.
+Taste and adjust seasoning with salt and pepper as needed.

-To Use Dried Onion and Garlic: Use 1 teaspoon of garlic powder and onion powder.
+To Use Onion Powder: Use 1 teaspoon of onion powder.

 Nutrition